Interpreting the (signed) chromatic polynomial coefficients via hyperplane arrangements: Introduction

 \section{Introduction}

-In his thesis~\cite{ZThesis}, Zaslavsky proved that the number of regions of a hyperplane arrangement are (upto sign) the evaluation of the characteristic polynomial of that arrangement at $-1$.
-Further, it is known that the coefficients of the characteristic polynomial are integral and alternate in sign.
+A (real) hyperplane arrangement is a finite collection of affine hyperplanes in $\R^n$ for $n \geq 1$.
+These hyperplanes partition the space into convex regions.
+A central question of the study of hyperplane arrangements is counting the number of regions of a given hyperplane arrangement.
+One of the major results regarding this problem is from Zaslavsky's thesis~\cite{ZThesis}, where he proved that the number of regions of a hyperplane arrangement is (upto sign) the evaluation of the characteristic polynomial of that arrangement at $-1$.

+Now, given a hyperplane arrangement, one can associate to it a polynomial known as the characteristic polynomial.
+It is known that the coefficients of this polynomial are integral and alternate in sign.
+Hence, an evaluation of the characteristic polynomial at $-1$ is the sum of the absolute values of its coefficients.
 This raises the question of if one can express the characteristic polynomial of an arrangement $\mA \sse \R^n$ as a statistic on the set of regions of $\mA$.

 No such statistic was known until recently, when Lofano and Paolini~\cite{LP} and Kabluchko~\cite{Kabluchko} independently gave the same projection statistic.
 They showed that given a generic point $v \in \R^n$, the characteristic polynomial of $\mA$ can be expressed as the generating function of the regions counted by the dimension of the face containing the projection of $v$ to the region (see Section~\ref{bgsec} for the exact statement).

 For many hyperplane arrangements, there is a labeling of the regions by combinatorial objects.
 Hence the question arises: can we find a point $v\in \R^n$ such that the projection statistic given in \cite{ Kabluchko, LP} corresponds to a natural combinatorial statistic on the objects labeling the regions?
-In this paper, we answer this question for graphical arrangements.
+In this paper, we answer this question for graphical arrangements and more generally, all subarrangements of the Type $B$ Coxeter arrangement.

 Given a graph $G = ([n],E)$ one can define the corresponding \textit{graphical arrangement} $\mA_G$ as the collection of the hyperplanes $x_i - x_j = 0$ where $\{i, j\} \in E$.
 It is known that for any graph $G$,